ahaldane/ndarray_ducktypes/doc/ArrayCollection.md

 ------------------------------------

-An ArrayCollection behaves very similarly to a NumPy structured `ndarray`, but is more extensible, has additional features, and will often have better performance because it uses a different memory layout.
-While NumPy's structured arrays are designed for lowlevel manipulation of binary blobs and for interfacing with C programs, in contrast `ArrayCollection` is meant for simple manipulation of multidimensional, multi-datatype datasets.
+An ArrayCollection behaves very similarly to a NumPy structured `ndarray`, but NumPy's structured arrays are designed for lowlevel manipulation of binary blobs and for interfacing with C programs while in contrast `ArrayCollection` is meant for simple manipulation of multidimensional, multi-datatype datasets.
 In other words, `ArrayCollection` can be used as a "lite" version of Pandas `DataFrame` or Xarray `Dataset`.
-You are encouraged to consider using these other projects as they provide additional high-level features useful for tabular data analysis, such as named axes, which `ArrayCollection` lacks as it is only meant as a simple wrapper around a set of `ndarray`s.
+You are encouraged to consider using these other projects as they provide additional high-level features useful for tabular data analysis, such as named axes, which `ArrayCollection` lacks as it is only meant to be a simple wrapper around a set of `ndarray`s.

+By using an `ArrayCollection` instead of a structured array, you no longer have to wory about memory layout issues such as padding bytes, and the memory ordering will be more cache-friendly since the data is stored internally as a set of arrays instead of a single array of structures.

 Quickstart
 ==========